ocaml/dune/doc/reference/files/dune-project/formatting.rst

    Control automatic formatting.
 Several forms are accepted:

-   - To disable automatic formatting completely (equivalent to the behaviour in language 1.x):
+   - To disable automatic formatting completely (equivalent to the behavior in language 1.x):

      .. code:: dune